Tage Thompson

-Tage Nathaniel Thompson (born October 30, 1997) is an American professional ice hockey center and alternate captain for the Buffalo Sabres of the National Hockey League (NHL).
-Thompson was selected 26th overall by the St. Louis Blues in the 2016 NHL entry draft.
+Tage Nathaniel Thompson (born October 30, 1997) is an American professional ice hockey player who is a center and alternate captain for the Buffalo Sabres of the National Hockey League (NHL).
+Thompson was selected 26th overall by the St. Louis Blues in the 2016 NHL entry draft, with whom he played one season before being traded to the Sabres.
 Thompson played his collegiate hockey at the University of Connecticut.

 Early life

+Thompson's father, Brent Thompson, is a Canadian former NHL player and was a long time ECHL, AHL and NHL assistant coach starting with his first team the AHL Riverman from 2005-2009, in Peoria, Illinois.
+He last served as an assistant coach for the Anaheim Ducks.
+At the time Tage was born, Brent was a member of the Phoenix Coyotes organization.
+His mother, Kimberly Oliver Thompson, is from Phoenix, Arizona.
+His younger brother, Tyce, is a forward for Barys Astana of the Kontinental Hockey League (KHL) and had a brief NHL stint with the New Jersey Devils.

-Thompson was born in Phoenix, Arizona, and lived across the United States, attending 11 different schools before accelerating his graduation from Pioneer High School in Ann Arbor, Michigan, after his junior year, at the University of Connecticut's request.
+Thompson was born in Phoenix, Arizona, attending 11 different schools throughout the U.S. before his accelerated graduation from Pioneer High School in Ann Arbor, Michigan, at the request of the University of Connecticut.
+During his time in Peoria, Illinois, Thompson won the NIHL 2008-2009 Pee Wee Elite title with his Peoria Youth Hockey Association team.